hirvinen/dev-academy-2023-exercise/README.md

 ### Building packages

-All packages can be built by executing `turbo build`.
+All packages can be built by executing `npm run build`.

+### Running in development mode

+All apps can be run in development mode with `npm run dev`.

 ## Features